wandb/docs/docs/guides/launch/sagemaker.md

 Make note of your IAM RoleARN, your Amazon S3 URI, and your ECR repository name.

 ## 1. Create a queue
 Create a queue in the W&B App that uses SageMaker as its compute resource.
 When you create a queue, a config is automatically populated with a template of key-value pairs. (see below)

-Within the config, you must provide:
+Within the queue config, you must provide:

 - `RoleArn` : ARN of the role the IAM role that will be assumed by the job.
 - `OutputDataConfig.S3OutputPath` : An S3 URI specifying where SageMaker outputs will be stored.